mitranim/wordplay/readme.md

 "inthink" or "in-think" (used in ingroups; also implies existence of "outthink": foreign ideas) © M

-the existence of "underdog" implies the existence of "overcat" © LR
+the existence of "underdog" implies the existence of "overcat" © VA

 horse d'oeuvre (equine apperitif; see original: https://en.wiktionary.org/wiki/hors_d%27oeuvre) © M